albertw1706/ISIC-2024-Skin-Cancer-Malignancy-Detection/README.md

 #### Image Preprocessing

 Most techniques applied in the image preprocessing steps were inspired by Hoshyar et al. (2014).
 The preprocessing steps, in the following order, are:
-- Image resize : To resize the image to 224x224 as the model input
+- Image resize : The images are resized to 224x224 pixels to match the input size required by the model.
-- Dullrazor algorithm : Developed by Lee et al. (1997), is used to remove thick hairs that may obscure lesions in the image
+- Dullrazor algorithm : Developed by Lee et al. (1997), is used to remove thick hairs that may obscure lesions in the image.
-- Median Filter :
+- Median Filter : A non-linear filter applied to reduce "salt-and-pepper" noise, which smooths the image without blurring important features.
-- Wiener Filter :
+- Wiener Filter : An adaptive filter used to deblur images.
+According to Hoshyar et al. (2014), wiener filter is considered one of the most effective and widely used techniques for de-blurring that also reduces noise in medical applications.
-- Contrast Enhancement :
+- Contrast Enhancement : This step improves the visibility of features by increasing the contrast in the image, making details in lesions and surrounding tissue more distinguishable for the model.

 #### Training